DareData/lp-foundations/assignments/assignment_1/README.md

 Now, let's create a CI pipeline for this project.
 We will use GitHub Actions for this.

-1. Create a new repo for this project on GitHub.
+1. Create a new personal and public repo for this project on GitHub.
    1. Ensure your code follows the structure described above.
 It can have other files, but it should have the `life_expectancy` folder (and your code in ), the `README.md` and `pyproject.toml` on the project root.
    2. It should have a `.gitignore` file.
 You can read more information on what it is [here](https://www.freecodecamp.org/news/gitignore-what-is-it-and-how-to-add-to-repo/) and [here](https://github.com/github/gitignore/blob/main/Python.gitignore) is a good example to use for python projects.
    3. Push your code to GitHub.